Radiation Assurance is for all studies involving ionising radiation which are taking place in NHS/HSC secondary care settings.

 How does the process work?

-Radiation Assurance is a pre-submission review, which takes place before e-submission of the IRAS Form and before an application is made to the Administration of Radioactive Substances Advisory Committee (ARSAC).
+Radiation Assurance is a pre-submission review.
+This means it takes place before e-submission of the IRAS Form and before an application is made to the Administration of Radioactive Substances Advisory Committee (ARSAC).

 Once we've received your study application, we will conduct a consistency review, which ensures that regulators and sites receive consistent information across an application.